EnigmaCurry/code-smore/README.md

 ```

 > **Note:** The receiving pin is normally high for idle, and low for
 > activation.
-This is the opposite voltage logic of the input pin.
+This is the opposite voltage logic of the output pin.
 To
 > read the key input, you will need to use a pull-up resistor on the
 > GPIO pin (this could also be done in software if the device has a
 > pull-up resistor builtin, but this is not implemented yet.)